abinash124/OnlineShoppingCart/README.md

 - `routes/` - This folder contains definition of route functions for different HTTP requests.
 - `models/` - These folder contains schema definition for mongodb database.
 - `public/` - This folder contains  javascripts and css for the checkout.
+- `views/`  - This folder contains all the HTML template handlebar to construct front-end.

 ## Authentication and security